telerik/xaml-docs/controls/radscheduleview/features/viewdefinitions/specificproperties.md

 {{endregion}}

->important Please, notice that the __DayStartTime__ property should always be set to a time earlier than the __DayEndTime__ otherwise the start and end times won't be applied for each day.
+>important Please notice that the __DayStartTime__ property should always be set to a time earlier than the __DayEndTime__, otherwise the start and end times won't be applied for each day.

 The final result is shown on the snapshot below: